HarmandeepPanesar/CoffeeShopManagement/README.md

 **FEATURES**:

---a robust and efficient C# application using a SQL database.
---Implemented functionalities for adding, editing, and deleting data about each aspect of the program.
---Incorporated search, sort, and filter functionalities.
---Designed and developed in an intuitive user interface for ease of use.
+--a robust and efficient C# application using a SQL database.--Implemented functionalities for adding, editing, and deleting data about each aspect of the program.--Incorporated search, sort, and filter functionalities.--Designed and developed in an intuitive user interface for ease of use.

 **Customer**